JuliaEarth/GeoStats.jl/docs/src/visualization.md

 The GeoStats.jl framework provides powerful visualization recipes for geospatial data science via the [Makie.jl](https://github.com/MakieOrg/Makie.jl) project.
-These recipes were carefully designed to maximize productivity and to protect users from "GIS" jargon.
+These recipes were carefully designed to maximize productivity and to protect users from GIS jargon.
 The main entry point is the [`viz`](@ref) function:

 ```@docs